1 Legal and enforcement framework

 Yes.
 The MFSA and the FIAU have been at the forefront of enforcing EU and local regulations applicable to virtual currencies.
 In 2021, crypto bank Paytah was fined €435,576 for various money-laundering breaches.
 The MFSA has twice issued a warning to crypto giant Binance, as it is not licensed to provide services in or from Malta.
 A plethora of other warnings and fines have been issued by the MFSA since the adoption of the regulatory regime for virtual currencies.

 2.1 How are 'virtual currencies' defined in your jurisdiction?
 Have there been any judicial decisions which have helped to define virtual currencies or their interplay with the existing body of laws (eg, contracts law, property law)?

 'Virtual currencies' in Malta are defined as 'virtual financial assets' (VFAs) – that is, any digital medium that is used as an exchange unit or an account or store of value, but which is not electronic money, a financial instrument or a virtual token (eg, Bitcoin, Ether).
 Judicial decisions on virtual currencies in Malta primarily focus on fraud and licensing non-compliance.
 To date, there have been no judicial findings in relation to smart contract law or cryptocurrencies.

 2.2 How are 'initial coin offerings' and 'security token offerings' defined in your jurisdiction?

-‘Initial coin offerings' in Malta are defined as ‘initial VFA offerings' and include:
+'Initial coin offerings' in Malta are defined as 'initial virtual financial asset offerings' and include:

 - offering a VFA to the public in or from within Malta; and

-- applying for a virtual financial asset's admission to trading on a distributed ledger technology exchange.
+- applying for a VFA's admission to trading on a distributed ledger technology (DLT) exchange.

 2.3 Are stablecoins treated as virtual currencies in your jurisdiction or do they fall under an existing category (eg, electronic money)?